strommej/book-recommendations/api/README.md

 - [Get Bruno](https://www.usebruno.com/downloads) if you don't have it
 - Open Bruno and use "Open Collection" to bring in the `bruno-collection` folder
 - Set Bruno environment values for local and/or dev
-- Run queries and mutations to validate API functionality
+- Enjoy run queries and mutations

 ### 5. Get an idToken for Bruno (AWS Cognito)